dataarts/tailbone/README.md

 ### Alternatives

 A lot of the use cases I originally used tailbone for, a simple javascript based datastore, now have some great alternatives available.
 Wanted to give people information about https://www.firebase.com/ which is great and takes care of a lot of the things tailbone originally had to do.

+Posting an alternative created some confusion, I'm still supporting Tailbone, but honestly at this point I don't really know how and if this library is being used.
+If you have used it and have stories of it being helpful even for something like prototyping an idea, please send them to tailbone.stories@gmail.com.
+That would really help me understand how this project is being used in the wild.
+Thanks!

 ### Preamble